 Lubricating and chamfering the end the pipe to will help stop damage to the O-ring.

-Leaks can occur when the fitting is strained or too much pressure is placed on fittings at a strange angle.
-If your installation involves a pipe or fitting on an angle, this can create pressure that can stretch the O-ring.
+Leaks can occur when poly pipe fittings are strained or too much pressure is placed on fittings at an odd angle.
+If your installation involves a pipe or fitting on an angle, this will potentially create pressure that can stretch the O-ring.
 This means the O-ring may no longer seal properly and can start to leak.
 It is important to keep pipe entering and exiting the fitting as straight as possible.

-PLASSON fittings are designed to manage this.
+PLASSON pipe fittings are designed to manage this.
 Elbow fittings are angled to change the direction of flow.
 These can be at 90° angles or short-radius 45° angles.
 Swivel elbows allow you to fully rotate one end so the pipe can face whichever direction is required.
-These fittings make it easier to deal with corners and bends without over-stressing fittings.
+These pipe couplers make it easier to deal with corners and bends without over-stressing fittings.